Principle of Kwanzaa

 UMOJA: So let's treat them one by one.
 What you've been anticipating for. 😁

-Symbolizes work and the basis of the holiday.
-It represents the historical foundation for Kwanzaa, the gathering of the people that is patterned after African harvest festivals in which joy, sharing, unity, and thanksgiving are the fruits of collective planning and work.
+About the SYMBOLS of Kwanzaa: The first of the seven symbols is: ★ Mazao (the crops) — fruits, nuts, and vegetables.
+It symbolizes work and the basis of the holiday.
+Mazao represents the historical foundation for Kwanzaa: the gathering of people, patterned after African harvest festivals, where joy, sharing, unity, and thanksgiving are the fruits of collective planning and work.

-Through personal sacrifice and hard work, the farmers sowed seeds that brought forth new plant life to feed the people and other animals of the earth.
-To demonstrate their mazao, celebrants of Kwanzaa place nuts, fruit, and vegetables, representing work, on the mkeka.
+The family was part of a tribe that shared customs, cultural traditions, and political unity, supposedly descended from common ancestors.
+Tribal laws provided continuity and identity, determining value systems, customs, and rules encompassing birth, adolescence, marriage, parenthood, maturity, and death.
+Through personal sacrifice and hard work, farmers sowed seeds that brought forth new plant life to feed the people and animals of the earth.
+To demonstrate their Mazao, Kwanzaa celebrants place nuts, fruit, and vegetables on the mkeka to represent work.

 PS: Kwanzaa is not a religious holiday, but a cultural one with an inherent spiritual quality.
-Thus, Africans of all faiths can and do celebrate Kwanzaa, i.e. Muslims, Christians, Black Hebrews, Jews, Buddhists, Baha’i and Hindus, as well as those who follow the ancient traditions of Maat, Yoruba, Ashanti, Dogon, etc.
+Africans of all faiths celebrate Kwanzaa — Muslims, Christians, Black Hebrews, Jews, Buddhists, Baha’i, Hindus, and those who follow ancient traditions of Maat, Yoruba, Ashanti, Dogon, etc. Africa has beautiful core values, isn’t it?

-Have you learnt something, tell me in the comment Box. 😊
+Have you learnt something?
+Tell me in the comment box. 😊

 -He-Benny